Witold Walczak: Early life

 Walczak was born in Ystad, Sweden on January 17, 1961, to Polish parents.
 His grandfather survived the Treblinka extermination camp.
 After the war his family was exiled from Poland by the incoming Communist Government.
 He emigrated to the United States at age three, and spent much of his childhood in Scotch Plains, New Jersey.

 Education and early career

 Walczak attended Colgate University, where he played Division I soccer and majored in Philosophy.
 While at Colgate, he helped the Polish trade union Solidarity to resettle refugees in the United States.
 He graduated in 1983, and traveled that summer to Poland, which was under martial law.
-While assisting Solidarity in covert operations, Walczak was subjected to police brutality, wiretapping, and a strip search, and says that he narrowly avoided being imprisoned in Krakow.
+While assisting Solidarity in covert operations, Walczak was subjected to police brutality, wiretapping, and a strip search, and says that he narrowly avoided being imprisoned in Kraków.

 Walczak attended Boston College Law School, graduating cum laude in 1986.
 Starting in 1986, he worked with the Prisoner Assistance Project of the Legal Aid Bureau in Baltimore, Maryland.